TAT Technologies (NASDAQ:TATT) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of TAT Technologies (NASDAQ:TATT – Free Report) in a report issued on Sunday.
-The brokerage issued a buy rating on the aerospace company’s stock.
+Investment analysts at StockNews.com initiated coverage on shares of TAT Technologies (NASDAQ:TATT – Get Free Report) in a research report issued on Monday.
+The brokerage set a “buy” rating on the aerospace company’s stock.

-TAT Technologies (NASDAQ:TATT – Get Free Report) last announced its quarterly earnings data on Wednesday, May 22nd.
-The aerospace company reported $0.19 earnings per share for the quarter.
-The company had revenue of $34.09 million during the quarter.
+TAT Technologies (NASDAQ:TATT – Get Free Report) last issued its earnings results on Wednesday, May 22nd.
+The aerospace company reported $0.19 EPS for the quarter.
 TAT Technologies had a net margin of 4.99% and a return on equity of 7.17%.
+The business had revenue of $34.09 million for the quarter.

 Institutional Inflows and Outflows